I have 2 questions for you.

 That’s exactly what budgeting is my friends!

-Fantasy sports is spending trying to figure out the best way to spend your salary cap money across multiple positions.
+Fantasy sports is spending time trying to figure out the best way to spend your salary cap money across multiple positions.

 THAT IS EXACTLY WHAT YOU DO WHEN BUDGETING YOUR HOUSEHOLD MONEY!